thiagorpereira/goledger-challenge-web/README.md

 # GoLedger Challenge

 In this challenge you will create a web interface to a blockchain application.
-This application is responsible to manage the phonebook.
+In this application you must implement a simple phonebook.
+Your application should be able to add/remove/edit and show all current contacts.

 ## Instructions